Parera-Portell/prf-ccp/README.md

     outfile (output file path)
-    model (path to earth model text file, in format Z,Vp,Vs) p (name of ray parameter variable in SAC header) v (exponential term for phase weighting.
+    model (path to earth model text file, in format Z,Vp,Vs) p (name of ray parameter variable in SAC header) zv (exponential term for depth-amplitude scaling.
+As amplitude decreases with depth, it is sometimes useful to apply a scale factor.
+The amplitude (A) is recalculated as A=A*(z**zv), where z is depth.
+Leave as 0 if you do not want depth scaling at all) v (exponential term for phase weighting.
 0 for linear stacking, i.e. no phase weighting)

 Required libraries